OSINT-TECHNOLOGIES/gaia/README.md

 3) Confirm everything you've chosen
 4) Go to https://console.cloud.google.com/iam-admin/serviceaccounts/ and create service account for your project.
 5) Once service account created, click the menu for that account, then Create key > JSON.
 Download the JSON key file and put it in GAIA directory
-6) Open GAIA in web interface and click "Create EE credentials file".
-Once you get "EE credential file was successfully created" message and you see the map - congratulations!
-From now if you open GAIA you'll have all things prepared and ready to research!
+6) Open GAIA in web interface and if you don't see any errors and see the map - congratulations, you've just finished Google EE connection procedure.
+Now you can start using GAIA with Google EE

 **After all needed services are connected, you can start your research.
 In order to do this you need to start GAIA web-interface using start.bat script which will open welcome window in your default browser.**